 This article was originally published prior to the COVID-19 pandemic that resulted in a massive shift to remote work.
 Its insights remain helpful for companies and individuals adapting to this way of working.

 Top-level executives understand the right company culture can improve performance, retention, and profits.
-Does this hold true, however, when remote workers become part of the culture?
-Based on his own research and experience, PeopleG2 CEO Chris Dyer, leadership speaker and bestselling author of the award-winning book The Power of Company Culture, says yes... if.
-“Remote and on-demand workers have a positive impact on a company’s bottom line, but only if corporate culture is set up for their success.”
+Does this hold true, however, when the company goes remote?
+Based on his own research and experience, PeopleG2 CEO Chris Dyer, leadership speaker and bestselling author of the award-winning book The Power of Company Culture, says yes... if: “Remote and on-demand workers have a positive impact on a company’s bottom line, but only if corporate culture is set up for their success.”

-After dedicating years of research to uncover productivity and profit drivers, Dyer uses his knowledge to transform organizations by leveraging the power of company culture.
-In an interview with Staffing.com, Dyer offered his insights into how to successfully include remote workers in a traditional corporate culture to boost performance and gain an edge in the marketplace.
+After dedicating years of research to uncovering productivity and profit drivers, Dyer uses his knowledge to transform organizations by leveraging the power of company culture.
+In an interview with Staffing.com, Dyer offered his insights into how to successfully create a remote culture that boosts performance and creates an edge in the marketplace.

 What Is Culture in the Workplace?

 Before diving into how to include remote workers in corporate culture, an organization must first define these words.
 What does corporate culture mean?
 Pop-psychology business books and websites suggest that company culture is simply the personality of a company or the vision and values an organization holds dear.

 Although Dyer agrees that company culture must include these elements, there is so much more to culture than a list of values or a statement on a website.
 In addition to vision and values, culture also has less tangible elements.
 These are the pieces that employees feel while working, such as:

 - Social norms (e.g., wearing company swag on Fridays or celebrating birthdays with pizza)